Prediction markets for hedge funds.

 Binary settlement is the main basis.
 The contract pays on the venue-defined event resolution; the fund's underlying exposure may be a distribution.
 Two specific cases worth flagging: (1) timing basis — the contract resolves at expiry, the fund's exposure may be continuous through the period; (2) definition basis — the contract's resolution criteria may differ subtly from the fund's economic event.
 Read the venue's rulebook for every contract you size into.

 For Kalshi: "regulated event contracts on a CFTC-designated contract market."
-For Polymarket: framing depends on the fund's structure and jurisdiction.
-Funds typically describe the sleeve as "event-contract derivatives" in offering documents; the platform itself is described as "third-party software for trading and risk-checking event contracts."
-LPs accept this framing in our experience; confirm with the fund's counsel.
+Funds typically describe the sleeve as "event-contract derivatives" in offering documents and the platform as "third-party software for trading and risk-checking event contracts."
+LPs accept this framing in practice.

 What AUM bands does this fit?